xksteven/Sparse-Hypercolumns/README.md

     model = resnet18(full_hypercolumns=True)

     # or one can provide a partial of indices one wants to use for the output
+    # out_size reflects the final output shape of the hypercolumns

     model = resnet18(indices=[[0,1,37],[2,5,49]], out_size=(50,50))
     # format of indices is [[row_indices], [column_indices]]